 Increase the sense of luxury with brass accents, or balance the drama with more relaxed, natural textures like in this example.
 Contrary to instinct, dark colors work particularly well with small dining room ideas, creating a cozy, intimate atmosphere.

-Red may not be the first color to come to mind for your dining room wall ideas, but it's actually an inspired choice.
+Red may not be the first color to come to mind for your dining room, but red dining room ideas are actually an inspired choice.

 Difficult to work in many rooms of the home, shades of red are bold and make a dramatic statement.
 According to color theory, red also actively encourages conversation, making it the perfect background to convivial dinner parties